yggdrasilradio/rpilights/README.md

 The "valentines" animation horizontally scrolls the graphic data in the file images/valentines.gif.rgb.

+The "stpatricks" animation horizontally scrolls the graphic data in the file images/stpatricksday.gif.rgb.

-The valentines.gif.rgb and snow.gif.rgb files are generated from the script gif2rgb (requires installation of ImageMagick) via the commands:
+The .rgb files are generated from the script gif2rgb (requires installation of ImageMagick) via the commands:

 	gif2rgb snow.gif